JPrier/Resume/index.md

   May 2019 - August 2019
   Toronto, Ontario

-  - Gained experience with personal ownership of a production level database
+  - Implemented encryption for customer data into a production level service
+  - Added to APIs that are requested 200 times per second
+  - Closely worked with AWS services such as EC2, DynamoDb, RDS, and S3
-  - Added encryption to an already running database
+  - Built a backfiller to keep a production database up to date
-  - Developed personal skills in software organization and API architecture
+  - Worked with internal clients to adapt service API calls

 ## Projects

 **DynaPlay**